Improving land cover segmentation across satellites using domain adaptation: Materials

-The data obtained from satellite imagery comes in the form of raster images in floating point format.
-Both Sentinel-2 and Worldview have a 12bit radiometric resolution encoded in 32bit floating point.
-These had to be encoded in 8bit unsigned integer format to be able to handle them as image files using Python libraries.
-This process required the use of QGIS which is a Geographical Information System (GIS) allowing the handling of high resolution multi-channel rasters.
-The main steps consisted of merging the rasters, translating the format to 8bit images and extracting the RGB channels before normalizing them to have a unified illumination.

-The bands mentioned in \ref{sat} were extracted to form a 3 channel 8bit RGB raster.
-This in turn got divided into patches of PNG images with $224\times224$ resolution for Sentinel-2, $512\times512$ for Worldview-2, and $448\times448$ for Pleiades-1.
-The resulting amount of images from Sentinel-2's is $37706$ RGB images.
-The amount of Worldview-2 images is much lower resulting in $3570$ RGB images.
-The Pleiades-1 dataset is the one with the least amount of images at only $500$ RGB images.
+The data obtained from satellite imagery comes in the form of raster images in a floating-point format.
+Both Sentinel-2 and WorldView-2 have a 12bit radiometric resolution encoded in a 32bit floating-point representation.
+These had to be encoded in an 8-bit unsigned integer format using QGIS, which is an open-source Geographical Information System (GIS) software.
+The main steps consisted of merging the rasters, translating the format to 8-bit images, and extracting the RGB channels before normalizing them to have a uniform illumination.
+To form the datasets, we divided the obtained RGB rasters to patches of PNG images with $224\times224$ resolution for Sentinel-2, $512\times512$ for WorldView-2, and $448\times448$ for Pleiades-1.
+The resulting number of images from Sentinel-2 is $37706$.
+The number of WorldView-2 images is $3570$.
+The Pleiades-1 dataset has the least number of images, which is $500$.
+The ratios for train, validation, and test sets for all the datasets are $80\%, 15\%,$, and $5\%$ respectively.

-The DeepGlobe land cover segmentation dataset \cite{DBLP:journals/corr/abs-1805-06561} is used for comparison with available methods.
-Containing 1146 images of which only 803 are labeled.
-The dataset is built from Worldview-3's vivid images \cite{Vivid}.
-It covers India, Indonesia, and Thailand.
-This dataset is readily available without the need for preparation.
-It contains $12847$ images with a size of $612\times612$ pixels, which I cropped from the full size of $2000\times2000$ pixels since using the full resolution images would require more GPU memory.
-The format of the images is 8bit JPG with a PNG RGB labeling.
+Additionally, to address the possibility of having clouds in the data, we acquired a set of Sentinel-2 and WorldView-2 rasters with cloud coverage.
+Sentinel-2 data come with level 1-C preprocessing, which includes cloud masks.
+WorldView-2 data, however, has no ground-truth cloud masks.

-For all the datasets data augmentation has been introduced during training as a mixture of random rotation and cropping.
+For all the datasets, we introduced data augmentation during training as a mixture of random rotation and cropping.